 No matter what you say, your gadgets are an integral part of your life.
 You don’t spend one day without using your computer or phone.
 Almost everything you need, starting from to-do lists to birthday reminders, is stored in your device.
-You customize pretty much every part of your phone to suit your needs, and this is where Tasker comes in.
+You customize pretty much every part of your phone to suit your needs, and this is where Tasker profiles comes in.

 What is Tasker?